nestjs/docs.nestjs.com/content/recipes/nestia.md

 In the previous `DTO Interfaces` corner, we've learned that `nestia` can use the pure interface type as the DTO.
 Also, we've learned that using the pure interface type as DTO means that making generic typed interface or union typed interface as the DTO are also possible, too.

-In the Controller case, it's same with the upper interface story.
+In the Controller case, it's the same with the upper interface story.
 In the `nestia`, as using generic typed interface as DTO was possible, defining generic typed controller class is also possible, too.
 By defining the generic typed controller class as the super type class, you can extremely reduce both duplicated code and duplicated description comments.

 Look at the below code and feel how the `nestia` is powerful.
 I repeat that, `@nestjs/swagger` never can construct such generic or union typed controller classes, either.